Our experience, knowledge and lessons learned - all here just for you.

 The locale will then influence beyond the text, such as currencies, time and date layout, measurements, numbers, etc. This is where the good internationalization pays off big time.

 One of the main challenges of text localization is certainly pluralization.
 Make sure your text segments are pluralization-friendly and that there’s enough space in the layout for all variants.

 App development and design should be done with localization in mind.
 Since different languages require different spacing and layout, be sure your app’s interface will be localization friendly from the visual point of view as well.

 For example, your app localized to right-to-left languages might require a completely different user interface to your original one.
 While some languages have larger font sizes, the words are usually shorter.
 On the other hand, some languages have many compounds that take more space than typical English words do.

-Visual localization of your web app can include changes of navigation elements, color scheme, pictures and videos, etc.
+Visual localization of your web app can include changes in navigation elements, color schemes, pictures, and videos, etc.

 How localized your app (and how successful it is) will depend greatly on how well you have researched your desired market.
 For example, while you might translate the sign-up page of your app into Mandarin, it might not generate as much visibility and use as you have desired.

 Why?
 Because the sign-up page offers a Facebook or Google sign-in option, but not to a WeChat account which dominates the Chinese app market.